ArPiRobot/arpirobot.github.io/docs/ref/manuals/deploy_tool.md

 - `.exe` file - This is a windows installer that will install the Deploy Tool.
 Supports 64-bit x86 Windows (x86_64).
 - `.app.zip` - This is a zip file containing a macOS app for the Deploy Tool After extracting the zip you can drag the `.app` file to your Mac's `Applications` folder so the Deploy Tool will show up in Launchpad.
 Supports 64-bit x86 macOS (x86_64).
-- `.deb` file - This is a package that can be used to install the Deploy Tool on Ubuntu Linux (it should also work on other debian based systems using `.deb` packages).
-It depends on the required packages.
-Supports any architecture where PySide6 is available.
-- `.tar.gz` file - This is a package for any linux distribution.
-Python3, pip, and venv must be installed from system packages.
-Then, extract the package and run `install.sh`.
-Supports any architecture where PySide6 is available.
+- `.AppImage` file - Deploy Tool on Linux.
+Supports 64-bit x86.

 ## This PC Tab